 Described to be atrociously dumb creatures who have trouble with feeding themselves, let alone reproducing, they seem to be very muscular and tall, and also overweight.
 There are different ogres, some of them appearing to be smaller and having fur and tusks.
 Their skin and fur color varies from yellow to orange and blue.
 Their already questionable intellegence seems to be degrading over the generations - ancient ogres were skilled artisans and architectors.
 By ogre standarts.
 But at least they understood the concepts.

-- Is/are born every generation or so, spots/spot two heads and can actually function on the same level most other species do - adding to that, is blessed with Dumb Luck, an ability to fall unto streaks of impossible fortune.
+- Is/are born every generation or so, spots/spot two heads and can actually function on almost the same level most other species do - adding to that, is blessed with Dumb Luck, an ability to fall unto streaks of impossible fortune.

 - Razzil rides an ogre - and a very intellegent ogre at that, being able to maintain a conversation with his master, obey his commands and talks in a rather eloquent (in comparison to other specimen) manner.
 His feet are alsdo structured differently.
 Either way, it isn't clear whether this ogre belongs to a different species altogether or this is just Razzil's influence.

 A people that are best described as the offspring of a fuzzy mammoth and a rhinoceros, those proud beasts that particularly inhabited the vicinity of mountain Joerlak, used to be commanded by a Matriarch and one more of their kin until the fateful day of the mountain's artificial eruption.
 It is also notable that they are considerably pragmatic, blunt and their horns are expensive and valuable beyond any cost.